 “Thirty years ago my older brother, who was 10 at the time, was trying to get a report on birds written that he’d had three months to write.
 It was due the next day.
 We were out at our family cabin in Bolinas, and he was sitting at the kitchen table close to tears, surrounded by binder paper and pencils and unopened books on birds, immobilized by the hugeness of the task ahead.
 Then my father sat down beside him, put his arm around my brother’s shoulder, and said, “Bird by bird, buddy.
 Just take it bird by bird.”

 This scene stuck with me and it comes to my mind every time I get overwhelmed with some task.
 I think of the birds and I say to myself, come on Elena, bird by bird.

-With this scene Lamott manages to put us in the right situation and so we perfectly get the message she wants to convey.
+With this scene, Lamott manages to put us in the right mood and so we perfectly get the message she wants to convey.

-In order to grab your audience’s attention you should share concrete moments, so they’ll feel engage and will forget that they have an endless list of things to do.
+In order to grab your audience’s attention, you should share concrete moments, so they’ll feel engage and will forget they’ve got an endless list of things to do.

-This technique can also be useful when you write the About Us section of your company.
+This technique can also be useful when you write the About section of your company.

-This guy is a storytelling wizard and tells you his story in a fun and original way that makes you want reading till’ the end, like going down on a slide.
+This guy is a storytelling wizard and tells you his story in a fun and original way that makes you want to read till the end, like going down on a slide.

 This is how he starts: